Sakanoue no Karitamaro

 Sakanoue no Karitamaro (坂上 苅田麿) was a samurai commander, and later chinjufu-shōgun (Commander-in-chief of the defense of the North), during Japan's Nara period.

-Karitomo's father was Sakanoue no Inukai.
+Karitomo's father was Sakanoue no Inukai of the Sakanoue clan.

 In 764, Karitamaro aided in the repression of a revolt by Fujiwara no Nakamaro.

 Karitomo's son was Tamuramaro, the first to hold the title Sei-i Taishōgun.